 In the manufacturing world, “lean” principles reduce inventory and work in process, improve quality, boost productivity, and ultimately lower costs.
 Lean originated in Japan decades ago and has been readily embraced in manufacturing sectors around the world, especially the automotive industry.

 With increasing global competitiveness, lean principles have never been more important for making U.S. companies competitive.
-One of the most simple, yet effective, lean tools is value stream mapping.
-It can be implemented within days and can reap impressive results in a short period of time.
+One of the most simple yet effective lean tools is value stream mapping, which can be implemented within days and can reap impressive results in a short period of time.

-The first step is to draw — on a single piece of paper— a detailed picture of all the parts of the operation to produce a "current state map" (the situation as it exists today).
-The entire manufacturing process is mapped out, including cycle times, down times, in-process inventory, material moves, and information flow paths.
+The first step is to draw — on a single document — a detailed picture of all the parts of the operation to produce a "current state map" to help you visualize the situation as it exists today.
+It's important to map out the entire manufacturing process, including:

-Once the value stream is identified, steps are taken to optimize the manufacturing process.
-This results in the creation of a “future state map” that eliminates waste and utilizes time, talent, and equipment more efficiently.
+Once the value stream is identified, steps are taken to optimize and streamline the manufacturing process, resulting in the creation of a “future state map” that eliminates waste and utilizes time, talent, and equipment more efficiently.

 The third and final step is implementing the process improvements, which leads to reduction of work in progress and production lead times, fewer defects, and faster responses to change requests.
 Results are often immediate and dramatic, adding value to your products and services that help set you apart from the competition.

 Lean is all about eliminating waste, or the non-value-added components in any process.
 A process is a process, whether it’s in a factory or a professional office building.
 And usually every process has some element of waste.

 Value stream mapping identifies all the actions that take a product through any process — that process can be in production, procurement, facilities management, HR, administration, delivery, customer service, vehicle maintenance — you name it.